-Whether you are purchasing your first pair of military boots or you want to replace a pair you have had for several years, it is important to understand a variety of common terms you may come across while shopping.
+Whether you are purchasing your first pair of military boots or you want to replace a pair you have had for years, it is important to understand the terms you may come across while shopping.

 These boots must comply with the Berry Amendment, a federal regulation passed during WWII requiring the Department of Defense to procure goods made in the USA.
 As such, when you purchase a boot labeled “Berry Compliant”, they are 100% made in the USA – from the materials to the construction of the boot itself.

-Desert boots are essentially combat boots designed for wear in dry, high-temperature environments.
-Not only are they breathable to keep feet comfortable, but they also keep sand out of the foot bed.
-Often, they are tan suede, and called hot weather or temperate weather desert boots.
-The temperate weather option simply provides water resistance whereas hot weather boots do not.
+Desert boots are combat boots designed for wear in dry, high-temperature environments.
+Not only are they breathable to keep your feet comfortable, but they also keep sand out of the foot bed.
+Often, they are made of tan suede, and can be called “hot weather” or “temperate weather” desert boots.
+The temperate weather option also provides water resistance whereas hot weather boots do not.

-This is a nitrogen-filled disk in the heel of Bates boots that allows altered levels of firmness and stability in the heel, important for those who spend a lot of time on their feet or who climb frequently.
+This is a nitrogen-filled disk in the heel of Bates boots that allows you to customize the level of firmness and stability in the heel.

-A kick plate fits on the back of the heel, allowing you to use the toe of one boot to remove the other without causing damage or scuffs.
+A kick plate fits on the back of the heel, allowing you to use the toe of one boot to remove the other without causing scratches or scuffs.

-This is essentially a small pocket at the top of the boot that provides a place to store excess lace length.
-This is perfect for outings when brush or equipment may snag the laces.
+This is a small pocket at the top of the boot that provides a place to store excess lace length.
+This is perfect for situations where brush or equipment may snag the laces.

 The midsole is a layer between your foot and the actual sole of the shoe that provides cushion, shock absorption, and comfort.
 Shoes with thick midsoles are best for individuals who spend a lot of time on their feet.